-Perth Glory Football Director Jacob Burns believes that the partnership is a hugely-exciting development for both the club and the schools involved.
+Perth Glory Women’s Head Coach Alex Epakis believes that the partnership is a hugely-exciting development for both the club and the schools involved.

-“As the only two-star rated Academy in WA, we are uniquely positioned to provide an elite professional coaching environment for the boys and girls in the program, allied to a clear, structured pathway towards a career in the game.
+“The PGFC Academy is uniquely positioned in WA to provide an elite professional coaching environment for the boys and girls in the program, allied to a clear, structured pathway towards a career in the game.

 “In addition to helping the players maximise their footballing ability, our highly-accredited coaching staff are committed to working alongside the school authorities to create a learning environment that is both nurturing and challenging.

-“I would like to take this opportunity to thank everyone at John Curtin College of the Arts, St. Andrew’s Grammar and lake Joondalup Baptist College, as well as our own PGFC Academy staff, particularly Academy Technical Director Steven McGarry, W-League and Academy Manager Terry McFlynn and Head Youth Coach Richard Garcia, for all the hard work they have put in to turn this exciting project into a reality.”
+“I would like to take this opportunity to thank everyone at John Curtin College of the Arts, St. Andrew’s Grammar, Lake Joondalup Baptist College and Safety Bay Senior High School, as well as our own PGFC Academy staff, for all the hard work they have put in to turn this exciting project into a reality.”

 Perth Glory is planning to extend the partnership to include further schools strategically located as part of the club’s commitment to making the Academy curriculum accessible to as many young players in WA as possible.